Prince200304/Prince200304/README.md

-- 👋 Hi, I’m @Prince200304
+- 👋 Hi, I’m PRINCE RAJ
 - 👀 I’m interested in fullstack development
 - 🌱 I’m currently  pursue a B-Tech(CSE)  in GALGOTIAS UNIVERSITY
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on WEB DEVELOPMENT
-- 📫 How to reach me priceraj@gmail.com
+- 📫 How to reach me priceraj@gmail.com & 6206011493

 <!---